Nooul/ra-component-factory/README.md

 ### Readonly properties in Edit Mode:

-if you want a property to be readonly in Edit Mode you prefix it with "_" or whatever prefix you have configured at `factoryConfig.editReadOnlyStartsWith`
+if you want a property to be readonly in Edit Mode you prefix it with "_" or whatever prefix you have configured at `factoryConfig.readOnlyPrefix`

 ### Global Text Search q